 - 1. Must be residents of Georgia, 62 years of age or older at the time of registration, and present a birth certificate or other comparable written documentation of age to enable the registrar to determine eligibility. - 2.
 May enroll as regular or auditing students in courses offered for resident credit on a "space available" basis without payment of fees, except for supplies and laboratory fees. - 3.
 Must meet all System and GSW undergraduate or graduate admission requirements to include high school graduation, ACT/SAT scores, and, if enrolling for credit.
 In exceptional cases where circumstances indicate that certain requirements such as high school graduation and SAT/ACT scores requirements are inappropriate, the University may waive one or more of these requirements.
-The University may provide diagnostic methods to determine whether or not participation in will be required prior to enrollment in regular credit. - 4.
+The University may provide diagnostic methods to determine whether or not participation in Learning Support will be required prior to enrollment in regular credit.
+Note: SAT/ACT scores are temporarily waived through Summer 2025. - 4.
 Will have all usual student and institutional records maintained. - 5.
 Must meet all System, institution, and legislated degree requirements if they are degree-seeking students. - 6.
 Must submit proof of required immunizations. - 7.
 Must provide proof of lawful presence in the United States